jc-prg/birdhouse-cam/README.md

 * Get, archive, and visualize **weather data**:
   * from sensors connected to the Raspberry Pi (DHT11/DHT22)
   * via internet for a defined location (python_weather OR [Open Meteo](https://open-meteo.com/))
-  * GPS lookup for cities or addresses via GeoPy
+  * GPS lookup for cities or addresses via GeoPy to set weather location
 * Connect to **audio stream** from microphone
   * under construction, currently browser only (no iPhone)
 * **Admin functionality** via app
   * Deny recording and admin functionality for specific IP addresses (e.g. router or proxy, to deny for access from the internet)
-  * edit server settings
+  * edit server settings (partly, other settings define in file .env)
   * edit device settings (devices must be added via config file)
+  * edit camera and image settings

 ## Software Installation